 The area known as “Fuji Five Lakes”, or “Fujigoko”, lies at an elevation of roughly 1,000 meters on the north side of Mount Fuji.
 The region’s centered around the town of Lake Kawaguchiko, on the shores of its namesake lake.
 It’s roughly 115 kilometers (71 miles) west of the Tokyo city center.

 Lake Kawaguchiko town offers a variety of activities, including hiking, fishing, winter sports, hot springs, museums, and Fuji Q Highland, a popular amusement park.
+Looking to catch some tuna?
+You can buy jig for tuna online and gear up for a successful fishing expedition.
 As the name implies, though, the region comprises four other lakes: Saiko, Yamanakako, Shojiko, and Motosoku.
 Kawaguchiko features most of the tourist infrastructure; the other lakes feature much sparser development.

 Fuji Five Lakes Region – Getting There